harumuki/thorsten-hans.com/_posts/2015-05-07-setting-up-iterm2-with-oh-my-zsh-and-powerline-on-osx.md

 ### Installing PowerLine

 Powerline font is responsible for bringing some kind and helpful icons to the terminal.
-For example, it’s displaying branches in the following way
+For example, it's displaying branches in the following way

 {% include image-caption.html imageurl="/assets/images/posts/2015/powerline-iterm2-oh-my-zsh-prompt.png"
 title="My prompt with Powerline font in iTerm2 with OH-MY-ZSH" caption="My prompt with Powerline font in iTerm2 with OH-MY-ZSH" %}